COVID-19 (coronavirus) update

 Teachers who are entitled to access pay progression at the end of the academic year should expect to receive pay progression at the end of the performance cycle.

-With the expectation of an extended period of COVID-19 school closures, all public examinations and assessments have been cancelled across the UK.
+With the expectation of an extended period of COVID-19-related disruption, all public examinations and assessments have been cancelled across the UK.

 The NASUWT is working with the awarding and regulatory across the UK bodies to ensure that the workload and other burdens on teachers are taken into account fully, given the impact on teacher supply where schools and teachers are impacted by COVID-19.

-Ofqual has published detailed advice to centres in England and the NASUWT has provided advice on the implementation of this guidance.
-Dedicated advice on qualifications in Scotland, Wales and Northern Ireland will be published once more detailed guidance is available from regulators in these nations.
+In respect of general qualifications, Ofqual has published detailed advice to centres in England and the NASUWT has provided advice on the implementation of this guidance.
+NASUWT advice is also available on equivalent arrangements in Northern Ireland, Scotland and Wales.
+This guidance also contains the latest available information on vocational and technical qualifications.

 During a period of national emergency, teachers and other staff will need to know where they can obtain information about decisions affecting their own workplace and deployment, staffing rotas and when decisions are made about the reopening of their schools.